 Shades of purple can be tricky when it comes to weddings.
 If it’s light purple, it can give an ethereal feel.
 Dark purple reminds many wedding couples of Halloween or a holiday party.
 But plum might be the exception.
 Pair plum with dark flowers and tons of greenery.
 Add splashes of this shade in the small details in a bouquet, or larger elements such as table linens.

-There is no end to the ways you can incorporate burgundy into wedding color palette or wedding decorations.
-Burgundy can hold its own as the main color — think big, bold splashes in floral choices and reception decoraitons.
-It can also be incorporated as a secondary color as a detail accent.
+There is no end to the ways you can incorporate burgundy into your wedding color palette or wedding decorations.
+Burgundy can hold its own as the main color — think big, bold splashes in floral choices and reception decorations.
+It can also be incorporated as a secondary color as a detailed accent.
 It pairs perfectly with tones such as cranberry and peach to create a warm and inviting wedding.

 No matter if you are thinking of a jewel-toned wedding or something a bit more ethereal, Erin Morrison Photography would love to be a part of it.
 I book wedding dates years in advance, so make sure to contact us as soon as possible to book your wedding!

 Planning, Cake, and DJ: Margaret Claire’s Wedding